cloudevents/spec/websockets-protocol-binding.md

-Because of the nature of WebSockets messages, this specification supports only _structured_ data mode, hence event metadata attributes and event data are placed into the WebSockets messages using an [event format][ce-event-format].
+Because of the nature of WebSockets messages, this specification supports only _structured_ data mode, hence event metadata attributes and event data are sent in WebSocket messages using an [event format][ce-event-format].

 The [event format][ce-event-format] to be used in a full-duplex WebSocket stream is agreed during the [handshake](#14-handshake) and cannot change during the